theoschiff/cs-552-modern-nlp/Exercises/tutorials.md

     git push
     ```

-4. Then, commit and the push the content of the folders you started tracking with Git LFS, as you would typically do with other small files:
+4. Then, commit and push the content of the folders you started tracking with Git LFS, as you would typically do with other small files.
+For this part after tracking, we suggest pushing each model individually to GitHub to reduce the upload time:
     ```shell
-    git add "models/"
-    git commit -m "Add large files"
+    git add "models/" # or instead add "models/specific_model.pt" or "models/specific_model.safetensors" git commit -m "Add large files"
     git push
     ```